Tool

 1. Share of caloric food intake, calculated as the share of staple crops in total food-energy consumption measured in calorie intake.

-2. Food import dependence, which is the share of net imports of each staple food in total domestic food consumption of the commodity.
+2. Import dependence ratio, which is the share of net imports of each staple food in total domestic food consumption of the commodity.

 3. Prevalence of food insecurity, defined as the share of the population that faces moderate or severe food insecurity according to the Food Insecurity Experience Scale (FIES)